hoostus/beancount-ynab5/README.md

 # TODO

-* the --since command line option (or server knowledge?)
+* Implement the --since command line option (or server knowledge?)
 * YNAB comes with several special accounts.
 I've only seen the Inflows one used.
     So I'm not sure what's up with the others.
     * Internal Master Category:Inflows